 In our semi-regular column “They Reminisce”, we take a quick look back at some of the more memorable and lasting moments in sports and entertainment.

-On this day in 1962, Jackie Robinson was inducted into the National Baseball Hall of Fame in Cooperstown, New York.
+In July of 1962, Jackie Robinson was inducted into the National Baseball Hall of Fame in Cooperstown, New York.
 Yes, he was a phenomenal baseball player, an all-time great.
 But the power of the narrative took place off the field, because when he first jogged on the manicured grass at Ebbetts Field in Brooklyn on April 15th, 1947, he didn’t just change the dynamics of Major League Baseball, he changed America’s entire cultural landscape as well.

 The sense of pride he imbued in the Black community can never be overstated, along with the sense of tomorrow being pregnant with possibility that was equal parts civil rights accelerant and the introduction of the soulful aesthetic into the country’s greater sports consciousness.